Music of Finland: Contemporary folk music

 The Finnish roots revival began in the 1960s.
 The Ilmajoki Music Festival and Kaustinen Folk Music Festival became musical centers for the country and helped revitalize traditional Finnish folk music.
 Runosong was revitalized by a new generation of performers, including Reijo Kela, Kimmo Pohjonen and Heikki Laitinen, who created a kalevala performance art piece.

 The International Folk Music Festival, established in 1968 in Kaustinen.
 It became a major event in the popularization of Finnish folk.
 The 1970s saw further revival of Finnish folk music, including artists like Konsta Jylhä, JPP and Värttinä.
 Jylhä and his Purppuripelimannit band did the most to popular the scene.

 Some non-Sami artists, including Enigma and Jan Garbarek, used joik and other Sami styles in their music, while Marie Boine of Norway is probably the most internationally famous Sami star.
 1996's critically acclaimed Suden Aika by Tellu Turkka saw a further return of runosong.

 The Finnish bagpipe, the säkkipilli, though previously extinct, was revived by folk musicians such as Petri Prauda.

 In the 2000s, an underground-movement of new folk music came out.
-Notables include artists such as Joose Keskitalo, Kuusumun Profeetta, andPaavoharju.
+Notables include artists such as Joose Keskitalo, Kuusumun Profeetta, and Paavoharju.
 Despite their Finnish lyrics bands have claimed international recognition.
 Well-known artists J. Karjalainen and Pauli Hanhiniemi have turned to folk music.

-Another new phenomenon of 2000s is suomireggae.
+Another new phenomenon of the 2000s is suomireggae.
 With Finnish lyrics and moral and spiritual content artists such as Soul-Captain Band, Kapteeni Ä-ni, Jukka Poika and Raappana have attained wider popularity.

 Underground scenes of various genres are lively, while many bands and artists defy genre boundaries.
 A good example is underground rap artist ASA (formerly known as MC Avain), who has used folk artists as the accompanying band.